masoodfaisal/ml-workshop/docs/setup.md

 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/1-2-operatorhub-odh.png)

-At this point, on GUI go to Installed Operators and wait until all 4 operators are installed as shown
+At this point, on GUI go to Installed Operators and wait until the _Open Data Hub_ and _Jenkins_ operators are installed as shown.
+(Seldon and Spark won't be there yet)
 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/1-5-operatorhub-install-succeeded.png)